 - slurred speech

-Years of dedicated research have led to new treatments for MS. Although there is still no cure for the disease, drug regimens and behavioral therapy allow people with MS to lead healthier, more productive lives.
+Years of dedicated research have led to new treatments for MS. While there’s still no cure for the disease, drug regimens and physical therapy can help people with MS to enjoy a better quality of life.

 - slow the progression of MS